galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 There is no universal theory of learning, but there are interesting elements for classroom teaching in many different theories There are elements of truth in different theories, and **evidence-based** research results that support learning principles recognized and applied today.
 In this sense there are interesting elements for a teacher in many different theories.

-Existing theories can be grouped according to whether they focus on changes in behavior or in thinking

 In the following sections we will explore the most important learning theories.
-But first, we will start by introducing them.

 > <comment-title>Principal learning theories</comment-title>
 >